markscholman/markscholman/README.md

 Welcome on my Github page!

 - 🔭 I’m currently working on a Microsoft Azure automation project which includes Azure DevOps, Microsoft Azure and PowerShell.
 - 🌱 I’m currently learning C# and other web technologies to expand my knowledge beyond infrastructure.
 I am also learning Dapr to build/interact microservices architectures.
-Bicep is on my radar to replace my current ARM template knowledge on Azure Resource deployment.
+Bicep is my new language to replace my current ARM template knowledge on Azure Resource deployment.
 - 💬 Ask me about Microsoft Azure, the Azure Stack Family and automation.
 - 📫 How to reach me:
   - [Twitter](https://twitter.com/markscholman)